 - 10.2 Upgrade Paths

-This section describes the steps to upgrade a MySQL installation.
+This chapter describes the steps to upgrade a MySQL installation.

 Upgrading is a common procedure, as you pick up bug fixes within the same MySQL release series or significant features between major MySQL releases.
 You perform this procedure first on some test systems to make sure everything works smoothly, and then on the production systems.